ComScore

 Christian Petersen/Getty Images

 To me, Jack Ramsay deserves a spot on this list due to his fashion sense.
 Known as Dr. Jack because of his doctorate, Ramsay brought a title to the Portland Trail Blazers in 1977.
-Before Ramsay arrived, the Blazers had failed to make the postseason in their first six seasons as an NBA franchise.
+Before he arrived, the Blazers had failed to make the postseason in their first six seasons as an NBA franchise.

 The coach took a team with key pillars Bill Walton and Maurice Lucas to new heights while promoting ball movement and teamwork.
 Portland has yet to recapture the winning magic from Ramsay’s days manning the sideline.